Megadimension Neptunia VII: Hyperdimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

 In Lowee, Blanc is rescued from a monster by C-Sha of Gold Third.
-C-Sha claims she has no memory of their prior battle and tells Blanc about the harsh class system in Lowee and the restrictive travel and employment laws.
+C-Sha claims she has no memory of their prior battle and tells Blanc about the harsh class system in Lowee and the restrictive laws.
 Blanc joins C-Sha and becomes a hunter and helps the struggling citizens whilst searching the land for her sisters, Ram and Rom.
 C-Sha is approached by a politician named Azna=Leb and tasked with assassinating Blanc, but she refuses.
 After reuniting with Rom and Ram on a rescue mission, Blanc is approached by Azna=Leb and tasked with investigating C-Sha following troubling allegations against her.
-Blanc questions her friend and C-Sha apologetically reveals the truth, that she is the Gold Third leader of Lowee and is the source of the monster outbreak as her powers randomly release an uncontrollable red mist which summons monsters against her will.
+Blanc questions her friend and C-Sha apologetically reveals the truth, that she is the Gold Third leader of Lowee and is the source of the monster outbreak as her powers randomly release an uncontrollable mist which summons monsters against her will.

 C-Sha is arrested by Azna=Leb's agents despite Blanc's protests of her innocence.
-C-Sha is sentenced to execution but releases the red mist which summons an army of delusionary monsters to attack Lowee, allowing her to escape with help from her friend Financier.
+C-Sha is sentenced to execution but releases the mist, summoning an army of monsters to attack Lowee, allowing her to escape with help from her friend Financier.
 Ram and Rom evacuate the citizens whilst Blanc attempts to stop the monsters alone.
-When all hope seems lost, Financier arrives with reinforcements in the form of Ram, Rom, C-Sha and the Hunters Guild.
+When all hope seems lost, Financier arrives with Ram, Rom, C-Sha and the Hunters Guild.
 After liberating Lowee, C-Sha reclaims her position of ruler and arrests Azna=Leb who she left in charge in her absence, and then abolishes the harsh laws and class system which he set in place.
-Afterwards, C-Sha climbs her golden tower and destroys the crystal at the top to remove her powers and the red mist, but instead becomes possessed by the mist.
+Afterwards, C-Sha climbs her golden tower and destroys the crystal at the top to remove her powers and the mist, but instead becomes possessed by the mist.
 After Blanc, Ram and Rom defeat her, the four return to their duties in Lowee.